HEC Montréal

-HEC Montréal (Hautes études commerciales de Montréal; English: High Commercial Studies of Montreal) is a bilingual public business school located in Montreal, Quebec, Canada.
+HEC Montréal (Hautes études commerciales de Montréal; "High Commercial Studies of Montreal") is a public business school located in Montreal, Quebec, Canada.
 Founded in 1907, HEC Montréal is the graduate business school of the Université de Montréal and is the first established school of management in Canada.

 HEC Montréal offers undergraduate, graduate, and post-graduate programs, including Bachelor of Business Administration (BBA), Master of Science in Administration (MSc), Master of Management (MM), Master of Business Administration (MBA), and PhD in Administration, in addition to a joint Executive MBA program with McGill University.

 History

 HEC Montréal was founded in 1907 by the Board of Trade of Metropolitan Montreal.
 Its initial building in Viger Square now belongs to Bibliothèque et Archives nationales du Québec (BAnQ) (the building being named Gilles Hocquart Building).

 In 1988, a group of HEC students established Jeux du Commerce, where more than 1300 students from 14 universities in Eastern Canada gather annually for academic, social, and sports events.
 A similar competition has been established in Western Canada called JDC West.

 As of 2021, the centenary of the HEC Montréal Alumni Association, the school had over 100,000 alumni.